FrancesCoronel/personal-website-v3/README.md

 > Project management is handled by ZenHub - check out [the project board](https://github.com/fvcproductions/fvcproductions.github.io#boards?repos=25947059)!

-So if you have any suggestions, please feel free to contribute!
+So if you have any suggestions, feel free to contribute!

 > To get started...